 “Clearwater Festival's zero waste success is a wonderful testament to Toshi Seeger’s vision back in the 1970s, a shift in perspective, and purposeful planning,” says MJ.

 “We really began to make process when we stopped thinking ‘garbage cans’ and started saying ‘zero waste centers’ for the separate collection of recyclable materials, organics, and trash.”
 A unique advance made by Clearwater Festival is sending their organic waste to Rockland County Solid Waste Management Authority, where it is composted and added to sewage sludge for roadway plantings.

 Irvington resident MJ Wilson uses Clearwater Festival’s zero-waste success as a comprehensive example of what is possible at much smaller home and community events.
 Using their practices of reusable service ware, collecting organics and informed recycling, she shares a practical waste-reduction plan tailored to resources everyday people have access to in Westchester county.

 “Whether you’re hosting family and friends for Mother’s Day, Father’s Day, Memorial Day, or a graduation party—or planning a larger event for your town, place of worship, or community group,” says MJ, “you can be a good steward of the earth’s resources.”

 Zero Waste Potluck is also its own test case.
 Bring food to share, and your own utensils.
 “Let’s see how close to zero waste we can be,” says MJ.
-A roundtable discussion follows with Elisa Zazzera and Lakis Polycarpou of Nature Cycle Organics who are developing a communal composting facility within reach.
+This Zero Waste event includes a roundtable discussion with Elisa Zazzera and Lakis Polycarpou of Nature Cycle Organics who are developing a communal composting facility within reach.